brunswickcomputing/racketmanager/readme.txt

 = 5.5.8 =
 * NEW: how to documentation for administrators
-* UPDATE: make leaguemanager section on admin menu
+* UPDATE: make racketmanager section on admin menu
 * NEW: add player locked to team check

 = 5.5.7 =